jakt/JANetworking/README.md

 ```
 All methods must return a resource generic object type.
 ### JANetworking
 `JANetworking.loadJSON` takes in a resource generic type and a completion block.
-Using `JANetworking.loadJSON` will automatically detect the **[JANetworkingError](/JANetworking/JANetworkingError.swift)**  from our stack
+Using `JANetworking.loadJSON` will automatically detect the **[JANetworkingError](/JANetworking/JANetworkingError.swift)**  from our stack.

 Finally on your `ViewController`.
 You can call:
 #### Get All Posts